 Module Tests: Five-module tests consisting of multiple choice, true/false, matching, and short answer exams will be given during the term.
-Tests are usually 55 questions in length.
+Exams are usually 55 questions in length.
 You will have 60 minutes (1 hour) for each exam.
-Tests will be given on paper in class.
+Unit tests will be given during the first hour of class on the day scheduled.
+Test will be taken on paper.

-Final Exam: The cumulative final exam for this course is optional if you have taken all five quizzes.
+Final Exam: The cumulative final exam for this course is optional if you have taken all five tests.
 If you have taken all 5 quizzes and are happy with your final grade at the end of the semester (on the last day of the class), you can opt out of the final exam.
 If you have taken all 5 quizzes, you take the final exam and the grade for the final is higher than your lowest quiz grade, the final exam grade will replace the lowest quiz grade for the calculation of the final grade.
 If you miss a module quiz, you must take the final exam and that grade will be used to calculate your final grade.

+Missed Tests:

-Missed Module Tests: If you miss a module tests, you will be required to take the cumulative final exam.
+If you miss a module test, you will be required to take the cumulative final exam.
 The grade for the final will be substituted for the missed test when the final grade is calculated.

 Reading Assignments and Journal Entries and Quizzes: Students will be required to read assigned chapters and write a summary (one-page minimum, double spaced maximum font 12pt, standard MSWord margins) of the chapter in their online Journal on D2L by the dates listed on the syllabus.
 Do not copy the chapter summaries at the end of each chapter, another student's notes or my lecture notes posted on D2L.
-Journal post will be evaluated by Turnitin.
 Students who copy and paste will receive a grade of zero (0) for the journal entry.
 Each summary is worth a maximum of 5 points.
-Make note of any material you have questions about and include them at the end of the summary.
+Make note of any material you have questions about and bring those questions to class.
 When I grade your post, I will answer your questions in the comment section for that post.